LLNL/PnMPI/README.md

  * Tool modules that can explicitly exploit PnMPI's capabilities

 So far, this software has mainly been tested on Linux clusters with RHEL-based OS distributions as well as IBM's BG/P systems.
-Additionally the system ran on IBM AIX systems, but this support has been deprecated.
 Some preliminary experiments have also included SGI Altix systems and Mac OSX 10.6.
 Ports to other platforms should be straightforward, but this is not extensively tested.
 Please contact the author if you run